Qatar World Cup 2022 stadiums: Your guide to the eight venues

 Tournament capacity: 88,966

-The Lusail Stadium (officially Lusail Iconic Stadium) will be the centrepiece of the Qatar World Cup.
-It is the biggest stadium available with a capacity of 80,000 – although that figure increased once the tournament got under way by around 12 per cent after organisers claimed the additional seats were found as a result of fewer being needed by broadcast media.
+The Lusail Stadium (officially Lusail Iconic Stadium) is the centrepiece of the Qatar World Cup.
+It is the biggest stadium available with a capacity of 80,000 – although that figure increased once the tournament got under way by around 12 per cent.
+Organisers claimed the additional seats were found as a result of fewer being needed by broadcast media.

 The stadium features cooling systems to help combat the local climate, drawing power from a solar farm outside the city and is where the World Cup final will be played, as well as a number of group fixtures, and one game from each of the knockout rounds before December 18.